araina25/Subsitution-Cypher/README.md

 - **a5p2.py** for problem 2
 - **README**

+## References:

+When working on this assignment, various resources might be utilized, whether it's official documentation, textbooks, online forums, or other means.
+It's vital to give proper attribution to these sources to maintain academic integrity and give credit to the original authors.
+Below are some references used for this assignment:

+1. **The Code Book -- Simon Singh** -- Downloaded copy

+2. **Python Official Documentation**: Often referred to for understanding the intricacies of specific functions and methods.
+Available at [Python's official website](https://docs.python.org/3/).

+3. **Class Notes** -- Subsitution Cipher

 ## Problem 1:

 The task is to create a Python module named **a5p1.py**.
 This module should contain two primary functions: